-- A United States citizen, - At least 18 years old on election day, - Not a convicted felon (unless you have completed your sentence, probation and/or parole), and - Not declared mentally incompetent by a court.
+- A United States citizen, - At least 18 years old on election day, - Not a convicted felon (you may be eligible to vote if you have completed your sentence, probation and parole), and - Not declared mentally incompetent by a court.

 - You must be at least 17 years and 10 months old on the date you apply. - Get an application from the Voter Registrar's Office in your county, the Secretary of State's Office, a library, a post office or your high school.
 You can also register to vote when you apply for or renew your driver's license or Texas identification card.
-You can print an application form online at the Texas Secretary of State site: www.sos.state.tx.us/elections/voter/reqvr.shtml. - Fill out the application and drop it in the mail-most application forms will have free postage.
-Your application must be postmarked or received by the Voter Registrar's office at least 30 days before the election.
+You can print an application form online at the Texas Secretary of State site: www.sos.state.tx.us/elections/voter/reqvr.shtml.